jbq/pkg-salt/doc/topics/targeting/grains.rst

     'node_type:lb':
       - match: grain
       - lb

 For this example to work, you would need to have defined the grain ``node_type`` for the minions you wish to match.
 This simple example is nice, but too much of the code is similar.
-To go one step further, Jinja templating can be used to simplify the the :term:`top file`.
+To go one step further, Jinja templating can be used to simplify the :term:`top file`.

 .. code-block:: yaml